FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentname.md

 ## Description

-The display name assigned to a commitment-based discount by the provider.
+The display name assigned to a commitment-based discount.

 ## Content constraints